 - Keep nearby storm drains clear of debris.

-Source: Government of BC.
-Find out more by reading the Province of BC's Flood Preparedness Guide.
+Source: Find out more on the Government of BC's Flooding Preparedness page.

 In the case of an emergency, try these sources for updates: